ofiwg/libfabric/man/fi_endpoint.3.md

   receives posted after the value has been changed.
 It is recommended that applications that want to override the default MIN_MULTI_RECV value set this option before enabling the corresponding endpoint.

+## fi_rx_size_left

+The fi_rx_size_left call returns a lower bound on the number of receive operations that may be posted to the given endpoint without that operation returning -FI_EAGAIN.
+Depending on the specific details of the subsequently posted receive operations (e.g., number of iov entries, which receive function is called, etc.), it may be possible to post more receive operations than originally indicated by fi_rx_size_left.

+## fi_tx_size_left

+The fi_tx_size_left call returns a lower bound on the number of transmit operations that may be posted to the given endpoint without that operation returning -FI_EAGAIN.
+Depending on the specific details of the subsequently posted transmit operations (e.g., number of iov entries, which transmit function is called, etc.), it may be possible to post more transmit operations than originally indicated by fi_tx_size_left.

 # ENDPOINT ATTRIBUTES